Virasoro Generators in the Fibonacci Model Tensor Network -- Tackling Finite Size Effects: CFT spectrum of Fibonacci string-net

 \subsection{Spectrum of the transfer matrix}

 The spectrum data are listed in \autoref{tab:fib-spectrum}.
 Fibonacci model suffers from significant finite size effects and hence only cylinders with size $n\gtrsim20$ can give a relatively accurate result.
 For small cylinders, some excitation states may not even show up among the low-lying states.
 In principle, we can separate different states based on their scaling dimensions and conformal spins.
 But due to the finite size effects, not only are the eigenvalues far from their limiting CFT values, there are ubiquitous issues with level-crossing --- some supposedly highly excited states in the thermodynamic limit pick up small eigenvalues when the cylinder is small, which makes it difficult to distinguish them.
-Here, we assume that the scaling dimensions $\Delta$ will approach the thermodynamic limiting values as a power-law $\Delta=An^{-k}+B$ \footnote{The power-law is used empirically and is not necessarily the only form.
-Other models, e.g.\ exponential model $\Delta=A\exp(-kn)+B$ can be applied here as well.}, and we optimize the fitting results by selecting eigenstates of the small cylinder that actually flow to the desired CFT conformal states (i.e.\ choose the point nearest to the fitting curve).
-The ``$\infty$'' column in \autoref{tab:fib-spectrum} is obtained by extrapolating cylinder size $n\to\infty$ (equal to $B$ in the power-law formula).
+Here, we assume that the scaling dimensions $\Delta$ will approach the thermodynamic limiting values as $\Delta=A+B/n$ \cite{Schuler2016Universal} and we optimize the fitting results by selecting eigenstates of the small cylinder that actually flow to the desired CFT conformal states (i.e.\ choose the point nearest to the fitting curve; see Appendix~\ref{sec:fitting-details} for details).
+The ``$\infty$'' column in \autoref{tab:fib-spectrum} is obtained by extrapolating cylinder size $n\to\infty$ (equal to $A$ in the above formula).
 To estimate the scaling dimension more accurately, we can fix the identity state $\ket{\phi_\1}$ and state $\ket{\phi_T}$ corresponding to the stress tensor such that $\Delta_\1=0$ and $\Delta_T=2$:

 where $\lambda_\alpha$ are the corresponding eigenvalues.
 The results are listed in the ``Rescaled'' column and plotted in \autoref{fig:fib-spectrum}.

 \DiagramI{ \a{0.25} \b{0.4} \,

 \, }